 - Guernsey College of Further Education http://www.guernseycollege.ac.gg/wp/

 - La Mare De Carteret High School http://www.lamarehigh.com/

 - Information on Secondary School transition arrangements can be found at www.gov.gg/partnerschools

 Moving Schools - Changes of Address

 - Children due to start Reception or currently registered in Year 6

-- If a child registered for Reception or currently within Year 6 changes address and subsequently moves into a different catchment area after being formally notified (by Education Services) of his/her school placement the child may attend the school as notified on his/her formal confirmation letter (issued by Education Services) or request a place at the catchment/partner school for his/her new address, which will be granted if space is available.
+- If a child registered for Reception or currently within Year 6 changes address and subsequently moves into a different catchment area after being formally notified (by Education Office) of his/her school placement the child may attend the school as notified on his/her formal confirmation letter (issued by Education Office) or request a place at the catchment/partner school for his/her new address, which will be granted if space is available.